learntocloud/define-the-cloud/.github/ISSUE_TEMPLATE/submit-a-cloud-word-definition.md

 ---

+Fill out the JSON below with the following.

 - word [REQUIRED]: The word you are defining.
 Check [this URL](https://zealous-flower-0f27b070f.2.azurestaticapps.net/) for all words we currently have.
 - content [REQUIRED]: The definition.
 No more than 3 sentences.
 - learn more URL [REQUIRED]: Page where people can visit to learn more about the word.